Statement

 by Josh Meyer

 Imaginary Authors The Soft Lawn is an Eau de Parfum launched in 2012, created by Josh Meyer.
-The Soft Lawn opens with Grapefruit and lime blossom, settles into a heart of Ivy and Bay Leaf, and dries down to a base of Oakmoss, Vetiver, and Clay Court.
+The Soft Lawn opens with Linden Tree and Grapefruit, settles into a heart of Bay Leaf and Ivy, and dries down to a base of Clay, Vetiver, and Oakmoss.
 Imaginary Authors's The Soft Lawn carries a Statement verdict, a yellow floral-led wear.

 Josh Meyer's cult Portland indie that genuinely captures the feel of a tennis-court memory.
 Linden honey, ivy, oakmoss and a perfumer's rendering of fresh rubber tennis balls and clay court.
 The Soft Lawn is conceptual perfumery at its most legible.